Multipurpose Dry Batteries

 The ISI mark is crucial for the certification of goods for the purpose of sale in India and is mandatory.
 To be able to qualify for ISI Certification the BIS criteria must be duly met by the requisite manufacturing company.

-As per the Bureau of Indian Standards (Conformity Assessment) Regulations, 2018, the product is subject to fetching certificate to be able to provide assurance to the consumer or third party with respect to safety, quality and reliability of the product.
+As per the Bureau of Indian Standards (Conformity Assessment) Regulations, 2018, the product is subject to a fetching certificate to be able to provide assurance to the consumer or third party with respect to safety, quality, and reliability of the product.